Press Reviews

 With so many different classes to cover, each design only gets brief attention, but these build up to give a broader, overall picture of the diverse designs and the duties they worked.
 While many of the designs live on thanks to the efforts of preservationists, some have been lost forever and this album provides a welcome reminder of popular types such as the Swindon-built Cross-Country and Inter-City units.

-Credit is due to the compiler of course for his selections andimmensely detailed captions.
+Credit is due to the compiler of course for his selections and immensely detailed captions.

-ailwayman Derek Fear didn’t have to worry about depot permits – as a railwayman, he could wander around Bath Green Park at will, and he had the foresight to capture the final years of the Somerset & Dorset Railway on colour slides.
+Railwayman Derek Fear didn’t have to worry about depot permits – as a railwayman, he could wander around Bath Green Park at will, and he had the foresight to capture the final years of the Somerset & Dorset Railway on colour slides.

 Although the sad story of the S&D has been re-run many times, there is always room for a collection of unpublished images, and this study from the Transport Treasury archive certainly comes up to the mark.